AdobeDocs/commerce-operations.en/help/tools/data-migration-tool/customize.md

 }
 ```

 To add delta migration functionality, add a new group to the `deltalog.xml` file.
-In `group`, specify the name of tables that will be checked for changes:
+In `group`, specify the name of the tables that must be checked for changes:

 ```xml
 <groups>